-Committee members were informed that the Board of Trustees approved a motion that the administration prepare and research the feasibility of establishing a WSD Endowment Fund to invest and grow future funds to support schools.
-Committee members were informed that the Division faces further challenges as downtown growth is promoted while businesses receive a break in property taxes resulting in less revenue collected through property taxation for the Division.
+The Committee was informed that the Board of Trustees approved a motion that the administration prepare and research the feasibility of establishing a WSD Endowment Fund to invest and grow future funds to support schools.
+The Committee was informed that the Division faces further challenges as downtown growth is promoted while businesses receive a break in property taxes resulting in less revenue collected through property taxation for the Division.

-In response to an enquiry, Committee members were informed that there has been no discussion within the Division to cap enrollment spaces in French Immersion schools.
+In response to an enquiry, the Committee was informed that there has been no discussion within the Division to cap enrollment spaces in French Immersion schools.

-Committee members discussed the importance of supports in schools to assist new immigrant students and families with the tools and resources to succeed and engage in school activities.
+The Committee discussed the importance of supports in schools to assist new immigrant students and families with the tools and resources to succeed and engage in school activities.

-Committee members were informed that the Board held a public pre-budget consultation scheduled for November 30, 2017 at Tec Voc High Gymnasium Educators, Parent Council and Community members were encouraged to attend the public forum to discuss the challenges in sustaining high quality programs for students.
+The Committee was informed that the Board held a public pre-budget consultation scheduled for November 30, 2017 at Tec Voc High Gymnasium Educators, Parent Council and Community members were encouraged to attend the public forum to discuss the challenges in sustaining high quality programs for students.

-Committee members were informed that it is anticipated that the Provincial funding announcement will be made in late January / early February.
+The Committee was informed that it is anticipated that the Provincial funding announcement will be made in late January / early February.
 Once the announcement is received, the Finance/Personnel Committee of the Board will prepare final recommendations for approval by the Board of Trustees.
 Budget information will be distributed to all schools, parent councils, student councils, advisory committees, employee groups and others on request, and posted on Division's website.

-Committee members were also informed that in addition to Budget presentations at District Advisory Committee meetings additional information is available on the Division's website including a Budget tool and property tax calculator.
+The Committee was also informed that in addition to Budget presentations at District Advisory Committee meetings additional information is available on the Division's website including a Budget tool and property tax calculator.
 A survey is posted on the Division's website www.winnipegsd.ca.
-Committee members were advised that the members of the Board are interested in receiving pre budget feedback.
+The Committee was advised that the members of the Board are interested in receiving pre budget feedback.